Germs in your baby’s environment

 Children in Preschool and Child Care Centres

-Ontario immunization programs (PDF) protect our children in preschools, child care centres, and in the community.
-With the arrival of vaccines against many diseases, we now see fewer cases of these diseases that can cause significant illness and can spread quickly through people who are at risk.
+Ontario immunization programs protect our children in preschools, child care centres, and in the community.
+With the arrival of vaccines against many diseases, we now see fewer cases of diseases that can cause significant illness and spread quickly through people who are at risk.

-Every year the Middlesex-London Health Unit assists preschools and day cares to review records of their students, to ensure that they are up-to-date, and to remind parents to take children in for needles they are due for.
-Records need to be held at the daycare, and at the health unit.
+Every year the Middlesex-London Health Unit assists preschools and child care centres to review records of their students, to ensure that they are up-to-date, and to remind parents to take children in for needles they are due for.
+Records need to be held at both the child care centre and at the health unit.
 The electronic record will be part of their permanent record at the health unit when they begin school.
 Collecting immunization information helps the health unit manage outbreaks of illness by knowing who may be at risk, or who may need protection.

 The law states that children in licensed care need to be immunized against diphtheria, pertussis, tetanus, polio, measles, mumps, rubella, haemophilus influenza type B (HiB), chickenpox, meningitis and pneumococcal according to the Child Care and Early Years Act, 2014.
 Failure to send in the information or have children immunized by the dates set by the health unit may result in the child being excluded from care.
 This is to ensure timely response to the health unit’s request for information, and to decrease possible disease outbreaks.
 As soon as the child is up-to-date they will be allowed to attend care again.